-Our road trip in central Italy was coming to an end, and we were eager to come to discover one of Europe’s most historic, enticing and perhaps most touristy cities.
+We had come to Florence to discover one of Europe’s most historic, enticing and perhaps most touristy cities.

 We had planned on spending the next, and last, couple of days in Florence (Firenze).
 Being a densely built city from the Renaissance it made no sense to bring a car into the centre.
 Therefore we delivered the car at the rental agency office outside the airport and took a taxi to our hotel.
 The car rental agencies are not located at the airport, which is very small, but a few hundred metres outside.
 Pay close attention to the signs or you will, like us, miss it.
 We ended up driving a huge detour just to return to the right place.